cjohansen/replicant-docs/content/event-handlers.md

 As you can see, the event handler data is passed through as is.
 Replicant infers no meaning from this data, it is up to you to define the desired behavior.

+### The trigger

+In the above example, `:replicant/trigger` was checked before dispatching the action.
+This key can have one of two values:

+- `:replicant.trigger/dom-event` for DOM events
+- `:replicant.trigger/life-cycle` for [life-cycle hooks](/guide/life-cycle/)

+When it has the value `:replicant.trigger/life-cycle`, the dispatch function will only be called with one argument.

 ## The action dispatch pattern